Reserve power: United Kingdom

 These powers could be exercised in an emergency such as a constitutional crisis (such as surrounded the People's Budget of 1909) or in wartime.
 They would also be very relevant in the event of a hung parliament.

-For example, in the hung parliament in 1974, the serving Prime Minister, Edward Heath, attempted to remain in power but was unable to form a working majority.
+For example, in the hung parliament in 1974, Prime Minister Edward Heath attempted to remain in power but was unable to form a working majority.
 The Queen then asked Harold Wilson, leader of the Labour Party, which had the largest number of seats in the Commons but not an overall majority, to attempt to form a government.
 Subsequently, Wilson asked that if the government were defeated on the floor of the House of Commons, the Queen would grant a dissolution, which she agreed to.

 Japan

 Unlike most other constitutional monarchs, the Emperor of Japan has no reserve powers.
-Following Japan's defeat in World War II, the emperor's role is defined in Chapter I of the 1947 Constitution of Japan, as decided by the foreign powers that had defeated Japan in the war.
-It states that the sovereignty of Japan rests with the people, not the emperor, and that the emperor is merely the symbol of the State and of the unity of the people.
+Following Japan's defeat in World War II, the Emperor's role is defined in Chapter I of the 1947 Constitution of Japan, as decided by foreign powers that had defeated the country.
+It states that sovereignty rests with the Japanese citizenry, not the Emperor who is merely the symbol of the State and the unity of the people.

 Malaysia

-The Yang di-Pertuan Agong (king) has no reserve powers.
-Article 40 of the Malaysian constitution spells out only three powers of the Agong: to reject a request to dissolve Parliament, to convene a meeting of rulers, and to appoint a prime minister.
-The Agong’s power to appoint the prime minister does not come with the power to dismiss him.
+The Yang di-Pertuan Agong (the elective, supreme federal ruler, commonly glossed as “King”) has no reserve powers.
+Article 40 of the Malaysian constitution specifies only three powers of the Yang di-Pertuan Agong: to reject a request to dissolve Parliament; to convene a meeting of the Conference of Rulers; and to appoint the Prime Minister, whom he has no power to dismiss.

 Spain

 The Spanish Constitution of 1978 does not specifically grant emergency powers to the government, though does state in Article 56 that the monarch "arbitrates and moderates the regular functioning of the institutions", and invests the monarch with the responsibility of overseeing that the forms of the constitution are observed.
 It is through this constitutional language that wider "reserve powers" are granted to the monarch.
-It is through this clause and his position as commander-in-chief of the Spanish armed forces that King Juan Carlos undermined the attempted 23-F military coup in 1981.
+It is through this clause and his position as commander-in-chief of the Spanish Armed Forces that King Juan Carlos I undermined the attempted 23-F military coup in 1981.